 Peel and stick options are cheap and easy, but that doesn't speak much to their overall quality.

-Unlike sturdier mouldings, the thin plastic should make you call the long-term durability into question.
+Unlike sturdier mouldings, like high-density foam, the thin plastic should make you call the long-term durability into question.
 The included adhesives might not also hold their strength well over time, which can cause uneven panels and even detachments.
 And if you're looking for a beautiful- or professional-looking aesthetic, these are likely the least convincing option around.

 The styles are typically basic, and the overall look can leave a lot to be desired.